 To apply for the Grants-in-Aid of Scholarship and Research Program, students should first identify a Truman faculty or staff member who agrees to serve as the student’s research mentor, then work with the research mentor to prepare the application materials.

 Applications will be reviewed by faculty across a number of disciplines using the GIASR Evaluation Rubric.
 Reviewers are not necessarily in the student’s area of study, so applications should be geared towards an intelligent general audience.

-1. Description of the overall project (500-word maximum, not including references, budget, or IRB/IACUC plan):
+1. Project Description (500-word maximum, not including references, budget, or IRB/IACUC plan):

 A. A research project description, including: